bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 r_{p,\text{optimal}} = \frac{2 \mu_f}{v_{\infty}^2}\frac{1 - e}{1 + e}
 :::

-Plugging this relationship into Eq. {eq}`eq:ellipse-periapsis-apoapsis-ratio`, we can find the optimal apoapsis radius:
+Plugging this relationship into @eq:ellipse-periapsis-apoapsis-ratio, we can find the optimal apoapsis radius:

 :::{math}
 :label: eq:interplanetary-arrival-minimum-delta-v-r_a